 Technically the second Bowman Chrome autograph for Francisco Lindor, this popular prospect card bests the 2010 edition based on the Indians uniform and on-card signature.
-This will likely remain among the top overall cards for Francisco Lindor collectors.
+This remains among the top overall cards for Francisco Lindor collectors.
 The highest values are reserved for the many Refractor parallels.
-The base Refractor parallel is shown below.

 A much cheaper option for prospect collectors, the 2011 Bowman Sterling autograph for Francisco Lindor features a sticker autograph and the familiar parallel formula.
 Still, it remains one of his most popular pre-rookie cards and also a decent value.